pedrib/PoC/advisories/Pwn2Own/Miami_2020/replicant/replicant_public_v3.md

 * [rockwell_factorytalk_rce.rb](TODO)

-The video below shows the Metasploit module in action:
+Click on the thumbnail below to see the video of the Metasploit module in action:

 [![replicant video](https://img.youtube.com/vi/PIid0Ql_KmU/0.jpg)](https://www.youtube.com/watch?v=PIid0Ql_KmU)